matheussantana159/OpenVAS-Greenbone-Scan-with-Credentials/README.md

 <h2>Setting up scans</h2>

-(Optionally creating groups)
-Adjust groups and permissions according to requirements.
+Optionally Adjust groups and permissions according to requirements.

 ```bash
 sudo useradd -r -M -U -G sudo -s /usr/sbin/nologin gvm

 ```

-Before starting up scans check the feed status and make sure they are up to date.
+1. Before starting up scans check the feed status and make sure they are up to date.
   - Once logged in, top menu bar under *Administration -> Feed Status*
   - If any of them are old (NVT/SCAP/CERT/GVMD-DATA) in terminal run the following commands to force updates.